Lightlike and ideal tetrahedra: Abstract

 \section{Abstract}

-We give a unified description of tetrahedra with lightlike faces in 3d anti-de Sitter, de Sitter and Minkowski spaces and of their duals in 3d anti-de Sitter, hyperbolic and half-pipe spaces.
-We investigate the geometry of these tetrahedra and show that both are determined by a generalized cross-ratio with values in a commutative 2d real algebra $\bbC_\Lambda$ that generalizes the complex numbers.
+{We give a unified description of tetrahedra with lightlike faces in 3d anti-de Sitter, de Sitter and Minkowski spaces and of their duals in 3d anti-de Sitter, hyperbolic and half-pipe spaces.
+We show that both types of tetrahedra are determined by a generalized cross-ratio with values in a commutative 2d real algebra that generalizes the complex numbers.
 Equivalently, tetrahedra with lightlike faces are determined by a pair of edge lengths and their duals by a pair of dihedral angles.
 We prove that the dual tetrahedra are precisely the generalized ideal tetrahedra introduced by Danciger.
-We then compute the volumes of both types of tetrahedra as functions of their edge lengths or dihedral angles.
-For the generalized ideal tetrahedra, this gives a direct generalization of the Milnor-Lobachevsky volume formula of ideal hyperbolic tetrahedra.
-The volume formula for the lightlike tetrahedra is similar and involves generalized Lobachevsky functions and logarithms of generalized trigonometric functions.
+Finally, we compute the volumes of both types of tetrahedra as functions of their edge lengths or dihedral angles, obtaining generalizations of the Milnor-Lobachevsky volume formula of ideal hyperbolic tetrahedra.}